ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 If _n_ is `0`, the system merely tests whether the caller exists and fails if the caller is not in the path of this call.

+### `^Bug(msg)

+Generates a run-time bug.
+If you are compiling script at the time, it generates a std script bug trap.
+If you are not, it forces an error message into the bug log.

 ### `^callstack ( @n )`